 Even though the industries help restore the development of the economy, it simultaneously degrades the environment.

 One of the significant obstacles in Cambodia is Sewage disposal, as many people in this sector don’t have access to sanitation and clean water.

 There is local domestic waste management infrastructure in Cambodia’s urban area, and most domestic waste goes directly into waterways as a point-source discharge without handling.

 This unmanaged wastewater directly affects increased diarrhoeal diseases, such as cholera, typhoid fever, and rotavirus, which causes 297,000 deaths per year of children under five years old.

-Water quality data and testing systems are still not developed correctly in Cambodia due to technical inexpertise.
+Due to technical inexpertise, water quality data and testing systems are still not developed correctly in Cambodia.

 3. Mining Activities